kiwicom/easycql/README.md

 easycql aims for the generated code to be compatible with gocql behavior so that the generated code can be seamlessly plugged into existing software projects.

-Currently the behavior of unmarshaling into unsigned integer Go types is different than that of gocql master, at least until https://github.com/gocql/gocql/pull/1360 is merged.

 ## easycql struct tags

 easycql supports struct tags on fields to guide it's behavior.